Live at Pompeii: Promotion

-A digital single, "Rattle That Lock (Live at Pompeii 2016)" was released to promote the album on 28 July 2017.
-"One of These Days (Live at Pompeii 2016)" was also released as a single on 8 September 2017, and "Run Like Hell (Live at Pompeii 2016)" was released as a single on 29 September 2017.
+A digital single containing "Rattle That Lock" was released to promote the album on 28 July 2017.
+"One of These Days" was released as a single on 8 September 2017, and "Run Like Hell" was released as a single on 29 September 2017.

 Gilmour's official YouTube channel released preview videos during the period leading up to release.
 The full video for "Rattle That Lock" was uploaded on 2 August 2017.
-An excerpt from "One of These Days" was also uploaded on the same day.
-Later, on the 9 August an excerpt from "A Boat Lies Waiting" was uploaded.
+An excerpt from "One of These Days" was also uploaded the same day.
+On August 9th an excerpt from "A Boat Lies Waiting" was uploaded.
 An excerpt from "Today" was uploaded on 23 August 2017.
 On 30 August 2017 an excerpt from "Time" was uploaded.
-As well as preview videos an electronic press kit (EPK) was uploaded in three parts to the channel.
-On 8 September 2017 the full video of "One of These Days" was uploaded to the YouTube channel, followed by "Run Like Hell" on 29 September.
+As well as preview videos, an electronic press kit (EPK) was uploaded to the channel.
+On 8 September 2017 the full video of "One of These Days" was uploaded, followed by "Run Like Hell" on 29 September.
 Promo videos for "Dancing Right In Front of Me", "Wish You Were Here", "The Great Gig in the Sky", "The Girl in the Yellow Dress" (Note: From Wrocław performance (bonus material); the performance at Pompeii was edited out of the live movie and album.) and "Comfortably Numb" were all added during the days before the album's release.